 How are forest trees like apartment buildings?
 Why do many wildflowers bloom in the spring?
 Why do some animals live only in the forest?
-Answers to these and other questions will be discovered as your students explore the upland forest.
-Through investigations of decomposing logs, comparing and contrasting different areas of the forest using simple equipment, such as thermometers, and a variety of other hands-on activities, students develop an understanding that the forest is a diverse and fascinating ecosystem.
-Capacity: 40 students; length of program: 120 minutes; fee: \$5 per student
+Answers to these and other questions will be discovered as your students explore the upland forest and bottomland forest.
+Through forest floor investigations and comparing abiotic factors in different areas of the forest, students will develop an understanding that the forest is a diverse and fascinating ecosystem.
+Capacity: 40 students; length of program: 120 minutes;

+fee: \$5 per student